003. Natural treatments for prevention: Anxiety

 On the medicinal plant side:

-which is usually affected:
+Improving sleep which is usually affected:

-- Herba Leonuri (Motherwort) 50g
+- Herba Leonuri (Motherwort) 5 parts

-- Herba Origani (Wild Marjoram) 10 g
+- Herba Origani (Wild Marjoram) 1 part

-- Strobuli Lupuli (Hop Cones) 20g
+- Strobuli Lupuli (Hop Cones) 2 parts

 1-2 tablespoons of the above mixture in a cup of water.
 Drink a cup half an hour before bedtime.